Plugin Page

 Block Settings Panel

 All settings are optional — unset values inherit the global defaults from DICOM Viewer.
+The editor preview stays interactive, and the current viewport is captured automatically when you save or update the post.

 Alignment